List of countries | Ranking

 Climate

-influenced by continental air masses resulting in relatively cold winters with heavy snowfall and hot, dry summers and autumns; Mediterranean and alpine influences create regional variation; maximum rainfall between October and December
+Kosovo's climate is predominantly influenced by continental air masses, resulting in relatively cold winters characterized by heavy snowfall and hot, dry summers and autumns.
+The interplay of Mediterranean and alpine influences contributes to regional climatic variations, with the maximum rainfall typically occurring between October and December, shaping the agricultural patterns and natural ecosystems of the region.

 Natural resources